 Over the course of a four-year program, bachelor’s business degree students should consider an internship.
 These experiences allow them to dive into the working world with the support of their university, as well as an on-site mentor.
 While there is no guarantee that an internship will result in a paid position, internships do help students build a resume and a professional business network.
 In fact, some students are able to complete multiple internships as a way to explore more opportunities in the business community.

-Online Master's Degree in Business Administration (MS or MBA)
+Online Master's Degree in Business Administration (MBA)

 Online graduate school is less and less of an option and more of a requirement these days, especially for those who want to reach the upper levels of management.
 Undergraduate students in some schools even have the option of completing an MBA as part of an accelerated undergraduate program.
 These accelerated programs take only five years of intense study, but the result is a reduced overall cost of education.